jackatkott/Coursera-JHU-Exploratory-Data-Analysis-Course-Project-1-/README.md

 # Coursera JHU Exploratory Data Analysis Course Project-1
 ## Summary
-This assigment aims at providing the R code required for plotting 4 pre-defined plots
+This assigment aims at providing the R code required for plotting 4 pre-defined plots.

 ## Instructors
 The course is taught by: